kkowenn/LINE-RAG-AI-Assistant/README.md

 ![Project Overview](assets/example.jpg)

+summary of the chatbot's abilities as demonstrated in the conversation:
+- Product Inquiry Handling: The chatbot can provide information and recommendations on Samsung products, including prices and features which from augument data (data.txt)
+- Product Reviews: It can give detailed reviews of specific products, highlighting key features and specifications.
+- Budget-Based Recommendations: The chatbot can suggest products within a given budget, offering options from various brands.

 This project, inspired by a workshop originally designed for Go, has been converted to Python for enhanced robustness and user-friendliness in conversational applications.
 It is about building a LINE chatbot integrated with a Retrieval-Augmented Generation (RAG) AI model, using Python and various libraries.
 If you want to learn more, please enroll in this course: [Workshop Link](https://www.eventpop.me/e/58009/workshop-building-bot-rag-go?fbclid=IwY2xjawGpeAxleHRuA2FlbQIxMQABHWxUbt5KuGgzGoJnRHruWdbS97flDKMbUz-n1LPy8WjMNtd5-hg8MNszuw_aem_ZRqI9GyWxzP2fzNACAfNqw).

 ### Example Workflow